1.0 - Introduction

 To delete a member access role, follow these steps.

-Step 1: By clicking your profile picture go to 'MSP System Settings'.
+Step 1: Click on your profile picture in the top right corner and select 'MSP System Settings'.

 9.0 - Applying a member access role to a MSP employee